dotnetmurf/FullStackFinalProject/README.md

 ## REFLECTION - How Copilot Assisted in the Full-Stack Development of InventoryHub

-GitHub Copilot played a central role in building and refining the InventoryHub application.
+Microsoft/GitHub Copilot played a central role in building and refining the InventoryHub application.
 Here’s how Copilot contributed across key areas:

 ### 1. Generating Integration Code
 - **CRUD Operations:** Copilot provided step-by-step implementation plans for client-side CRUD pages and shared components, ensuring seamless communication with the backend API.